 - A. Applicability.
 This Section establishes requirements for reporting by a CDG or On-Site Mass Market DG Provider (Provider). - B. Each Provider shall file an annual report by March 31 containing information for the previous calendar year including aggregate number of customers served, a summary of services provided, and information on the number and classification of complaints received in a format to be established by the Department, to assist the Department in monitoring CDG and On-Site Mass Market DG markets. - C. Each CDG Sponsor shall send an annual report for each calendar year to each of its subscribers by March 31 of the following year.
 The annual report must include the amount of credits that the member has received, expressed both in kWh and dollars, as well as the total amount the customer has paid in subscription fees and any other payments to the Sponsor.
-The report shall follow the standard format provided by Department Staff in Case 15-M-0180. - D. A CDG Sponsor that generates or allocates banked credits in a calendar year must file a report by March 31 of the following year detailing how many credits were banked, how many banked credits were allocated, what percentage of that allocation was provided to mass market customers, and what percentage was allocated to large customers.
+The report shall follow the standard format available on the Department's website at http://www3.dps.ny.gov/W/PSCWeb.nsf/All/EAB5A735E908B9FE852582 2F0050A299. - D. A CDG Sponsor that generates or allocates banked credits in a calendar year must file a report by March 31 of the following year detailing how many credits were banked, how many banked credits were allocated, what percentage of that allocation was provided to mass market customers, and what percentage was allocated to large customers.